Submit manuscript...

 The aim of this study is to identify the main impacts of the recent economic crisis, regarding one of the most dynamic export aquaculture products of Greece, such as the sea bass and sea bream.
 Greek export market shares in the main importing markets of the European Union are estimated by implementing the Export Share index (XS).
 Subsequently, the same index is estimating regarding the main competitors for Greek exports.
 Results clearly demonstrate a downward trend of the XS for Greek exports, indicating the negative impacts of the economic crisis on Greek exports of sea bass and sea bream.

-Keywords: Sea bream; Sea bass; Export competitiveness; Greece; European union
+Keywords: Sea bream, Sea bass, Export competitiveness, Greece, European union

 Introduction

 Sea bream (Sparusaurata) and sea bass (Dicentrarchuslabrax), are the main fish species, contributing to more than 95% of the total farmed fish production in Greece, since the last two decades.
 Greece plays a key role in the production of aquaculture products in Europe and particularly in the production of sea bream, since its production ranges over the half (54%) among the other European producing countries.
-In addition, Greek exports dominate in the EU market, by supplying more than 70% of the total EU imports in sea brass and sea bream [2].
+In addition, Greek exports dominate in the EU market, by supplying more than 70% of the total EU imports in sea brass and sea bream.2However, aquaculture sector as one of the most important sectors of the food industry, is facing the continuously increasing competitive market environment and therefore is seems to be a very interesting issue for further research.

 In recent years the term of competitiveness has been widely used from different perspectives as a term in economic research and economic policy, although its definition has not been commonly agreed yet.
 Competition involves a number of traders in a particular market, as well as the market share, the sustainability of that share and profitability.
-Competition is dynamic and constantly evolving, as new products, new methods of marketing, new production processes and new markets appear [3].
-In this paper a comparative approach among the main exporters in the EU market is made in order to investigate the export competitive performance and to provide more insights regarding the impacts of economic crisis in the Greek exports of sea bass and sea bream during the last 5 years.
+Competition is dynamic and constantly evolving, as new products, new methods of marketing, new production processes and new markets appear.3 In this paper a comparative approach among the main exporters in the EU market is made in order to investigate the export competitive performance and to provide more insights regarding the impacts of economic crisis in the Greek exports of sea bass and sea bream during the last 5 years.
 The paper is organized as follows: next section describes the data and the methodology approach, in section 3 we analyze the results and in section 4 we present our conclusions and discussion.

-Materials and Methods
+Materials and methods

 According to the literature different indices have been used by many researchers to investigate the level of competitiveness of national economies, industries, companies and products.
-The index of the Revealed Comparative Advantage (RCA) has been used to describe whether or not a country has a comparative advantage in a particular industry sector or product through trade, without analyzing the main sources of this comparative advantage [4-7].
-Defined as the ratio of the share of exports of a product or an industry sector of a country in the global market, to the share of total exports of all products or industry sectors of the country in the same market, RCA index imprinted as follows
+The index of the Revealed Comparative Advantage (RCA) has been used to describe whether or not a country has a comparative advantage in a particular industry sector or product through trade, without analyzing the main sources of this comparative advantage.4-7 Defined as the ratio of the share of exports of a product or an industry sector of a country in the global market, to the share of total exports of all products or industry sectors of the country in the same market, RCA index imprinted as follows

 RCAij = (xij / Xj) / (xiw / Xw) where,